Apply for Housing

 All enrolled graduate students are eligible to apply through Room Draw in the spring for housing for the following academic year.
 Applicants are randomized within their class year and assigned a lottery number.

-Those who apply to room draw and who are successful in the lottery for the Graduate College or the annexes, are assigned a specific time to go to Princeton One Stop Housing (POSH) select a room.
+Those who apply to room draw and who are successful in the lottery for the Graduate College or the annexes, are assigned a specific time to go to My Housing for Graduates select a room.
 Those who are successful in the lottery for an apartment will be assigned in order and should expect to receive an offer for housing in late April or early May.

 Students who have applied to Room Draw but are unsuccessful in the lottery, will be placed on the wait list.
 Current and incoming students who miss the deadline are eligible to apply to the wait list.
 The wait list application opens on April 24 and closes in late September.
 Contract offers are made on a rolling basis as vacancies allow.